1. 90 Cents of Every Dollar We Spend Goes Back into Our Mission

 We spend 90 cents of every dollar on our mission – providing jobs, training and services to those with barriers to employment.
 We reinvest back in our community and because we run autonomously from other Goodwills in the nation, we are able to provide programs and services that are most relevant to our community.
 For example, southern Arizona has a high number of out-of-school youth – youth who have not completed high school, have their GED and are in need of real world work experience.
 We built and expanded our youth services to 5 programs in the past 5 years!
 Learn more about your Youth Programs by clicking here.

 2. This Year, We Helped Someone You Know

 From our career fairs, youth mentoring, to resume writing and interviewing skills workshops or job placements, Goodwill of Southern Arizona helps your friends and neighbors get back to work.
-Last year, Goodwill provided career skills and placement services for over 12,ooo people (including 660 youth ages 12-24) in our community.
+Last year, Goodwill provided career skills and placement services for over 10,ooo adults and 1,000 youth in our community.

-Meet some of the people we were able to assist in the past year by watching the videos posted on each Program’s webpage on this site.
+Meet some of the people we were able to assist by watching the videos posted on each Program’s webpage on this site.
 Learn more about our Programs and Services.

 3. Goodwill of Southern Arizona employees earn more than just a wage.

 Goodwill of Southern Arizona supports over 500 full-time jobs.
 As with any organization, there are also many types of jobs where wages range from minimum wage to salaried professionals.
 After 1 year of employment, our average hourly wage is $11.24 (includes benefits), that is much higher than Arizona’s minimum wage.*

 Many of our employees are eligible for raises after only 90 days on the job and are provided annual performance reviews which could lead to a pay increase.